 Ceremonies are performed by our lay chaplains: members of our congregation who are specially selected and trained for this important role.
-Currently, our lay chaplains are Normand Gosselin and Shoshanna Green.
+Currently, our lay chaplain is Normand Gosselin.
 They are legally empowered to perform weddings, and one of them will be pleased to meet with you and help you plan a ceremony that reflects your values and your spiritual principles.
 Ceremonies may be in English, in French, or bilingual.

 Ceremonies for members are performed by Rev. Diane Rollert.

 We welcome the opportunity to serve interfaith families and people of all sexual orientations and gender identities.
 And we are happy to perform a ceremony in the location of your choosing, whether it's our own church, a rented hall, your home or a friend's, or a park or forest clearing.

 For more information on creating a unique and transformative ceremony or rite of passage, please fill out the form or contact the UCM office at 514-485-9933 or by email at firstname.lastname@example.org.
 Fees for our services vary depending on the ceremony.
 An accurate figure can be given by the lay chaplain after your initial meeting.